- Culinary walks

 On this deep dive into the immigrant cooking experience in Queens, we’ll visit Corona and Elmhurst, two unassuming neighborhoods that have managed to stay under the radar while other parts of the borough have become increasingly popular destinations.
 We’ll start our day off in bustling Corona Plaza, in the shadow of the elevated tracks of the 7 train, for a visit to a family-run Mexican bakery and, not far away, a taste of handmade tortillas and, on the weekends, pit-roasted goat.
 Also near the plaza, we’ll stop into a small bakery and café, owned by an immigrant who got his start toiling in the back kitchens of Manhattan restaurants, for a traditional cemita, the behemoth sandwich that’s the pride and joy of Puebla, Mexico.

 From there our walk will continue along Roosevelt Avenue, the area’s main artery and Queens’s own version of the Pan-American Highway, ducking into markets and stopping by vendors representing Mexico, Ecuador and Argentina.
-On a side street, we’ll drop by a Colombian “fast food” joint for that country’s almost surreal take on the New York hot dog, with topping options that include cheese, ham, bacon, eggs, pineapple and crushed potato chips (often all together).
+On a side street, we’ll drop by a Colombian “fast food” joint for that country’s almost surreal take on the New York hot dog, with topping options that include cheese, ham, bacon, eggs, pineapple and crushed potato chips (preferably all together).

 Before leaving Corona and its Latin American kitchens, we’ll make our way to a beloved Uruguayan grill house to share a chivito, a monstrous steak sandwich, and then head over to neighboring Elmhurst, home to a number of thriving immigrant communities from throughout Asia.
 As we walk along Queens’s own Broadway, Elmhurst’s main drag, our stops will include a Tibetan momo hole-in-the-wall, a hip Thai grocery-cum-community center, a Chinese dumpling and hand-pulled noodle shop and a small spot serving the crossroads cuisine of China’s Henan province.

-We’ll end our day at a local Mexican cantina – opened by a woman who started off as a street side fruit vendor and worked her way up to owning her own place – for an end of the day drink and another reminder that what has always made America great is the ability for anyone to come here and make a successful new start.
+We’ll end our day at a local Mexican cantina – opened by a woman who started off as a street side fruit vendor and worked her way up to owning her own place – for an end of the day drink and another reminder that what has always made America great is the ability for anyone from anywhere to come here and make a successful new start.

 What is included in the fee?